Search for:

 Clara Vila-Castelar, PhD

 Dr. Vila-Castelar is a neuropsychologist at the Multicultural Alzheimer’s Prevention Program (MAPP), Massachusetts General Hospital (MGH), and instructor at Harvard Medical School.
 She completed her doctoral training in clinical psychology at Queens College, The Graduate Center (City University of New York), and her internship and postdoctoral fellowship in multicultural neuropsychology at MGH/Harvard Medical School.
-Her research has focused on examining risk and resilience to Alzheimer’s disease and cognitive decline, including sex/gender, race/ethnicity, and cultural factors.
-She was awarded an NIA K99/R00 grant in 2022 to examine the impact of sex hormones and endocrine history on the progression of autosomal dominant Alzheimer’s disease.
+Her research has focused on examining risk and resilience to Alzheimer’s disease and coDr.
+Vila-Castelar is a neuropsychologist at the Multicultural Alzheimer’s Prevention Program (MAPP), Massachusetts General Hospital (MGH), and Assistant Professor at Harvard Medical School.
+She completed her doctoral training in clinical psychology at Queens College, The Graduate Center (City University of New York), and her internship and postdoctoral fellowship in multicultural neuropsychology at MGH/Harvard Medical School.
+Her research focuses on understanding how individual and sociocultural factors, such as sex, gender, race/ethnicity, language or culture, impact risk and resilience to Alzheimer’s disease (AD) and cognitive decline.
+She was awarded an NIA K99/R00 grant in 2022 to examine the impact of sex hormones and reproductive history on the progression of autosomal dominant AD.
 Her clinical interests and expertise focus on providing culturally and linguistically appropriate neuropsychological services to diverse adult individuals with medical, neurological, psychiatric, and developmental conditions, including monolingual and bilingual Spanish-speakers, and non-English/Spanish-speaking adult patients, at the MGH Multicultural Assessment and Research Center (MARC).
 She also is involved in the training and supervision of clinical psychology interns and neuropsychology fellows.
-In her free time, she enjoys traveling, photography, and sharing meals with friends and family.

 Email: cvilacastelar@mgh.harvard.edu